Dr Mel Comics

 This site incorporates information about her training and promotional work, but also offers Links that will help you in developing graphic novel, comics and manga collections and events.
 It also contains a starter document for assessing comics strip materials for stock selection in libraries.

 Her doctoral thesis was on British women's memories of their girlhood comics reading, which ties in to her training work, and her MA thesis also focused on comics.
 She has published a number of articles and chapters related to this research and about other aspects of comics, graphic novels and manga.
 She has presented papers at many conferences and has been involved in organising strands on comics, pedagogy and visual literacies.
-She is part of a team organising a conference on comics for 2009 called Visual Narrative Media in Britain from Ally Sloper to Judge Dredd.

-In addition, she teaches modules in both Children's Literature in Context and Picture Books and Comics for the Developing Reader and has published in this area too.
+She has also taught modules in both Children's Literature in Context and Picture Books and Comics for the Developing Reader and has published in this area too.

 Cornwell Internet